Cyrean/GodMode9/README.md

 * __Set (and use) the RTC clock__: For correct modification / creation dates in your file system, you need to setup the RTC clock first.
 Press the HOME Button and select `More...` to find the option.
 Keep in mind that modifying the RTC clock means you should also fix system OS time afterwards.

 ### Game file handling
-* __List titles installed on your system__: Press R+A on a /title dir or a subdir below that (such dirs are found on `CTRNAND`, `TWLN` and on `A:`/`B:`).
+* __List titles installed on your system__: Press R+A on a /title dir or a subdir below that.
+This will also work directly for `CTRNAND`, `TWLN` and `A:`/`B:` drives.
 This will list all titles installed in the selected location.
 Works best with the below two features.
 * __Build CIAs from NCCH / NCSD (.3DS) / TMD (installed contents)__: Press A on the file you want converted and the option will be shown.
 Installed contents are found (among others) in `1:/titles/`(SysNAND) and `A:/titles/`(SD installed).
 Where applicable, you will also be able to generate legit CIAs.
 Note: this works also from a file search and title listing.
 * __Dump CXIs / NDS from TMD (installed contents)__: This works the same as building CIAs, but dumps decrypted CXIs or NDS rom dumps instead.
 Note: this works also from a file search and title listing.
 * __Decrypt, encrypt and verify NCCH / NCSD / CIA / BOSS / FIRM images__: Options are found inside the A button menu.
 You will be able to decrypt/encrypt to the standard output directory or (where applicable) in place.
 * __Decrypt content downloaded from CDN / NUS__: Press A on the file you want decrypted.
 For this to work, you need at least a TMD file (`encTitlekeys.bin` / `decTitlekeys.bin` also required, see _Support files_ below) or a CETK file.
 Either keep the names provided by CDN / NUS, or rename the downloaded content to `(anything).nus` or `(anything).cdn` and the CETK to `(anything).cetk`.
 * __Batch mode for the above operations__: Just select multiple files of the same type via the L button, then press the A button on one of the selected files.
 * __Access any file inside NCCH / NCSD / CIA / FIRM / NDS images__: Just mount the file via the A button menu and browse to the file you want.
 For CDN / NUS content, prior decryption is required for full access.
-* __Rename your NCCH / NCSD / CIA / NDS files to proper names__: Find this feature inside the A button menu.
+* __Rename your NCCH / NCSD / CIA / NDS / GBA files to proper names__: Find this feature inside the A button menu.
 Proper names include title id, game name, product code and region.
 * __Dump 3DS / NDS / DSi type retail game cartridges__: Insert the cartridge and take a look inside the `C:` drive.
 You may also dump private headers from 3DS game cartridges.

 ### NAND handling